AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/workfront-fusion-basics/delete-user-data.md

    For example, if you want to delete a scenario, click **[!UICONTROL Scenario]** in the left panel.

-1. Click the down arrow to the right of the item you want to delete, then click **Delete**.
+1. Click the down arrow to the right of the item you want to delete, then click **[!UICONTROL Delete]**.
 1. Click **[!UICONTROL Really]** to confirm.